gargsparsh07/BridgeLabz_Java/README.md

 • 22-Dec-2025 (Monday): Revised Java fundamentals and practiced remaining problem sets.
 No issues faced.

 • 23-Dec-2025 (Tuesday): Final revision of completed Java topics and GitHub project organization.
 No issues faced.

+• 08-Jan-2026 (Thursday): Studied Java constructors in detail, learned the difference between instance and class variables, and practiced various access modifiers with examples.

+• 09-Jan-2026 (Friday): Studied and practiced static and final keywords, and learned the usage of the instanceof operator with practical examples.

+• 10-Jan-2026 (Saturday): Studied object modeling concepts and learned how to design and interpret class diagrams for object-oriented applications.

+(11-Jan-2026 Sunday omitted)

+• 12-Jan-2026 (Monday): Studied object-oriented design principles and understood their role in building scalable and maintainable software systems.

+• 13-Jan-2026 (Tuesday): Practiced and solved multiple problems based on inheritance to strengthen understanding of object-oriented concepts.

+• 14-Jan-2026 (Wednesday): Studied encapsulation in depth and learned interfaces, abstract classes, and polymorphism with proper examples.

+• 15-Jan-2026 (Thursday): (PONGAL)

+• 16-Jan-2026 (Friday): Updated my GitHub repository by organizing project structure and pushing recent practice work.